-Drowning in paperwork, files, email threads, and more manual tasks has crippled HR teams from performing optimally.
+Drowning in paperwork, files, email threads, and other rote, repetitive, manual tasks has kept HR teams from performing at their best.

 Consider your typical onboarding process: You hire a new recruit.
-Thirty forms and multiple days later, you’re finally ready to invite the new recruit to work in-house—that is, once you double- and triple-check your forms for errors, re-route the paperwork back to the new hire to fix the errors, route the form to all stakeholders and wait for signatures, and follow up to keep things moving along.
+Many forms and days later, you’re finally ready to invite the new recruit to work in-house.
+That is, once you double- and triple-check your forms for errors, re-route the paperwork back to the new hire to fix the errors, route the form to all stakeholders and wait for signatures, and follow up to keep things moving along.

 Add to this employee vacation requests, expense claims, performance management and more, and keeping HR running smoothly can feel chaotic, if not impossible.

-This troubling predicament is especially problematic if you are focusing on business growth.
-Maintaining growth requires getting some help with these HR admin tasks so employees can focus on what’s important – talent.
+This situation is especially problematic if you’re focusing on business growth.
+Sustaining growth means improving the productivity of the HR team so they can focus on what’s important – talent.

-Generic HR software requires an overhaul of your department to fit the demands of the software, and custom programming is, well, just plain expensive and skilled programmers are hard to find.
+Generic HR software requires an overhaul of your department to fit the demands of the software, and custom programming is, well, just plain expensive and time-consuming.

-Thankfully, there is another solution—and it’s cost-effective and easy.
+Thankfully, there is another solution—and it’s cost-effective and relatively simple to implement.
 Enter HR automation.

 They’ve realized that a key aspect of modernization is automation.
-The HR department has numerous administrative processes and is, therefore, a great candidate to benefit significantly from automation.
+The HR department has many rote, repetitive, and/or manual administrative processes ripe for automation.

 HR automation increases productivity because it reduces the time and resources required to complete typical workflows.
-Your workflows are automated and live in the cloud (digitally) so anyone can search for them, retrieve and edit at any time without needing to go on a company-wide scavenger hunt.
+Your workflows and forms are automated and live in the cloud, so anyone can search for them, retrieve and edit at any time without needing to go on a company-wide scavenger hunt.

 Put Your Focus Back on What Matters—The People

 HR automation also fosters a fair recruitment process by eliminating unintentional bias.
-Automation enables companies to focus more on candidates’ qualifications instead of other physical traits that may unintentionally lead to human bias.
+Automation lets companies focus more on candidates’ qualifications instead of other physical traits that may unintentionally lead to human bias.

-For example, it’s not uncommon for new hires to lose a little “fire” for their new position as they drown in paper forms and emails.
+It’s not uncommon for new hires to lose a little “fire” for their new position as they drown in paper forms and emails.
 By automating and standardizing your onboarding workflow, new hires won’t get so overwhelmed with the process.
-When you automate HR, you also help your organization empower your new hires by fast-tracking their journey to starting their new position.
+When you automate HR, you help your organization empower your new hires by fast-tracking their journey to starting their new positions.

 Complex Tasks Become Easy